Preschool and Transitional Kindergarten Collaboration

 Sacramento County Transitional Kindergarten Leadership Committee

 SCOE provides leadership, technical assistance, and support to local school districts in their planning and implementation of the Kindergarten Readiness Act of 2010 (SB 1381, Simitian).
-While examining SB 1381, the leadership committee has explored models, strategies, and resources for effective implementation of two-year kindergarten programs throughout Sacramento County.
+While examining SB 1381, the leadership committee has explored models, strategies, and resources for the effective implementation of two-year kindergarten programs throughout Sacramento County.

 Transitional Kindergarten Professional Learning Opportunities

 A free online professional learning series, comprised of four courses, is offered by the California Department of Education.
-Each course provides resources and instructional approaches for the transitional kindergarten teachers and administrators.
+Each course provides resources and instructional approaches for transitional kindergarten teachers and administrators.